karunakarrao/DevOps/Kubernetes/K8S-Notes.md

         cpu: "10"
 ```
 -------------------------------------
-An individual Pod or Container that requests resources outside of these LimitRange constraints will be rejected, whereas a ResourceQuota only applies to all of the namespace/project's objects in aggregate.
+An individual Pod or Container that requests resources outside of these LimitRange constraints will be rejected, where as a ResourceQuota only applies to all of the namespace/project's objects in aggregate.

 -------------------------------------------------------------------------------------------------------